 If this is the first time your organisation has used Web Push notifications, please move onto the Developer integration guide.
 If you are transferring from another provider, there are important points to consider when planning the migration.

-It is not recommended to import tokens from previous providers for either Safari or VAPID browsers.
+Emarsys does not support importing tokens from previous providers for either Safari or VAPID browsers.
 The reasons are provided below.

-It is not recommended to import VAPID tokens.
+Emarsys does not support importing VAPID tokens.
 Until the contact returns to the website after migrating to the Emarsys web SDK, the previous providers SDK will still be in use.
-If the previous providers SDK is not compatible with the Emarsys web push message structure, the campaign may not be displayed correctly or not at all.
+If the previous providers SDK is not compatible with the Emarsys web push message structure, the campaign may not be displayed correctly or not at all if tokens were imported.

-It is not recommended to import Safari tokens.
+Emarsys does not support importing Safari tokens.
 The challenge with importing Safari tokens is that even if the APNS certificate added to the Emarsys account is the same used when collecting the token, the Safari package installed on the browser would remain controlled by the previous provider.
 The result would be that any interaction event on a Safari push message would be sent to the previous provider from the browser, as well as the title would be controlled by the previous provider.
 The recommended method to gather tokens of Safari users would be to collect them organically, meaning, allow the Emarsys SDK to collect them when it is live on the site.

 Steps to migrate from a previous provider